TCLamnidis/BareBonesBash/README.md

 mkdir ~/BareBonesBash/FastQ.Portals
 cd ~/BareBonesBash/FastQ.Portals
 ```

 It is now time to make the symlink.
 We do this with the `ln` command (short for
 "**l**i**n**k"), by providing the `-s` option, which specifies we want to create
 a **s**ymbolic link (i.e. a shortcut).
-Tip: You should give absolute paths to the file your symlinks point to, or things
+Note: You should give _absolute_ paths to the file your symlinks point to, or
-**will** break down.
+things **will** break down.

 ```bash
 ln -s ~/BareBonesBash/ERR2020601.fastq.gz .
 ```

 Make sure you included that `.` in the command above.
-As discussed in the "Relative
+As discussed in the
-Paths" section, that points to the current directory, thus telling the `ln` programme
+"Relative Paths" section, that points your current working directory, thus
-that it should create the link in the current directory.
-You should now see the
+telling the `ln` programme that it should create the link in the current
-symlink in the directory.
-To see where the link points to we can use `ls -l`, which
+directory.
+You should now see the symlink in the directory.
+To see where the
-provides exended information on the files shown with `ls`.
-(For more information you
+link points to we can use `ls -l`, which provides exended information on the
-can look at the `man` page for `ls`).
+files shown with `ls`.
+(For more information you can look at the `man` page for
+`ls`).

 ```bash
 ls -l
 ```

 We can now rename the symlink to give it its sexy new name.
-You already learned this
+You already learned
-command, so try to work it out, or give either of us a shout.
-(Hint: It came before
+this command, so try to work it out, or give either of us a shout.
+(Hint: It
-the bears.)
+came before the bears.)

 ```bash
 for i in {1..15}; do echo -ne "I will not copy paste everything that is in a box mindlessly, but actually read the tutorial.\n"; echo -ne '\007'; done